 As for sauces on ice-cream, the list goes on further: chocolate, luxury chocolate, caramel, licorice, and one for every fruit.

 People do this in other countries, but not to the same standard; even the Brits, who love their gravy and ketchup, will find the choice overwhelming.

-The toppings for a mere hot dog in Iceland include three different types of sauces: ketchup, hot-dog mustard (which is different from other mustard) and remúlaði (mayonnaise-based sauce, almost exclusively used for this meaty treat).
+The toppings for a mere hot dog in Iceland include three different types of sauces: ketchup, hot-dog mustard (which is different from other mustard), and remúlaði (mayonnaise-based sauce, almost exclusively used for this tasty treat).